washersviix/car-x-parts/README.md

 # car-x-parts
 my collection of car x parts
-knpp files go into KN-Base/car_parts the rest labeled as "files" go int KN-Base/ resources
+knpp files go into KN-Base/car_parts the rest labeled as "files" go into KN-Base/ resources